A lightweight messaging tool for enterprise internal communication

 USER SCENARIO

-Claim processors used to use multiple clicks and countless Ctrl + C/Ctrl + V to transcribe key data value between chat and claim data.
+Users used to use multiple clicks and countless Ctrl + C/Ctrl + V to transcribe key data value between chat and other data fields.

 SOLUTION